MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ## Data source

-Data has been uploaded from [Our World in Data](https://github.com/owid/covid-19-data)
+Data has been provided by [Our World in Data](https://ourworldindata.org/coronavirus).

+The source file has been uploaded from [GitHub](https://github.com/owid/covid-19-data).

 ## Reproducibility